Show Table of Contents

-- Browsing index or virtual list view (VLV) index — Improves the display performance of entries in the Directory Server Console.
+- Browsing index or virtual list view (VLV) index — Improves the display performance of entries in the web console.
 A browsing index can be created on any branch in the directory tree to improve the display performance.

 6.4.2.
 Evaluating the Costs of Indexing